Skip to main content

 Robotics-native syntax

-First-class support for ROS2 nodes, actions, topics, and ParentSpanId-based message causality.
+First-class support for ROS2 nodes, actions, topics, named joints, and ParentSpanId-based message causality.
 No glue code.

 Cross-signal correlation